-Clinical Courses:
+Clinical Courses

 Student Midterm Feedback Forms are reviewed by the mid-point of each clinical course by Course Directors and leaders to confirm that they are completed.
-Faculty members should identify deficiencies in completion of course objectives and work with the student to prepare an action plan to resolve any issues.
+Faculty members should identify deficiencies in clinical performance and/or completion of course objectives and work with the student to prepare an action plan to resolve any issues.

-During the midterm feedback evaluation, if any component of the Student Midterm Feedback Form has not been completed, the course director contacts appropriate faculty with whom the student has been working to address the deficiency.
+During the midterm feedback evaluation, if any component of the Student Midterm Feedback Form has not been completed, the course director works to address and rectify any deficiencies.

-At the end of each course, the UME Office surveys students on whether they have received formal feedback.
+At the end of each course, the Curriculum Office surveys students on whether they have received formal feedback.